agroal/pgagroal/doc/GETTING_STARTED.md

 In our main section called `[pgagroal]` we setup `pgagroal` to listen on all network addresses on port 2345.
 Logging will be performed at `info` level and put in a file called `/tmp/pgagroal.log`.
-Then we specify that we want connections to be closed if they have been idle for 10 minutes, and we also specific that we don't want any connection validation to be performed.
+Then we specify that we want connections to be closed if they have been idle for 10 minutes, and we also specify that we don't want any connection validation to be performed.
 Last we specify the location of the `unix_socket_dir` used for management operations.